rwilgaard/alfred-lastpass-search/README.md

 ## Keywords

 * `lp` search for entries in the entire LastPass vault.
 A hotkey can be configured for this keyword.
+* `lpf` search for entries in a specific folder.
+A hotkey can be configured for this keyword.
 * `lpp` search for entries only in specified private folders.
 The private folders can be configured in the **User Configuration**.
 A hotkey can be configured for this keyword.
 * `lpadd` add new entry to LastPass.
 * `lpgen` generate a new random password and copy it to the clipboard or add it directly to LastPass.
 The default length is 32 characters, but you can also specify the length after `lpgen`.